-John Agnew, quoting Peter Sahlins, explains that states, along with the national identities that help legitimise them, are not simply created from the political centres outwards, but rather partially created at the border itself, with border communities establishing what qualifies as "other."
-At best, those living on the other side of the border are seen as foreigners, at worst, they are seen as enemies.
-While there may have already been actions that determined the identities on either sides of this border, it is there that the feeling of "otherness" is fully experienced, as borders are also perceived as the state's bastions against foreign invasions.
-Parker et al., citing Jacques Derrida, argue that there is a certain metaphysical quality to the border, with its "juxtaposing of binary oppositions," on the most visible manifestation of 'the walls within people's minds.'
-While this border
+John Agnew, quoting Peter Sahlins, explains that states, along with the national identities that help legitimise them, are not simply created from the political centres outwards, but rather partially created at the border itself, with border communities establishing what qualifies as "other."23 At best, those living on the other side of the border are seen as foreigners, at worst, they are seen as enemies.
+While there may have already been actions that determined the identities on either sides of this border, it is there that the feeling of "otherness" is fully experienced, as borders are also perceived as the state's bastions against foreign invasions.24 Parker et al., citing Jacques Derrida, argue that there is a certain metaphysical quality to the border, with its "juxtaposing of binary oppositions,"25 notably that of "us" and "them."26 As one Belfast resident put it, "The walls [...] are only the most visible manifestation of 'the walls within people's minds.'27" While this border